masolimano/maneage/README-hacking.md

         ```

       - You can easily upload `my-project-git.bundle` anywhere.
 Later, if
-        you need to unbundle it, you can use the following command.
+        you need to un-bundle it, you can use the following command.

         ```shell
         $ git clone my-project-git.bundle